AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-template-tags-custom-dita-map-templates.md

 ## Customize the number of references in a DITA map

-Your DITA map creation fails if the async operation timings exceeds 60 seconds.
-You can configure the number of references in a DITA map template for which the map creation is a sync operation.
+When creating a DITA map with large topic references using a custom template, the map creation would fail if the total processing time exceeds 60 seconds.

+To prevent this, configure the **asynchronous** DITA map processing in the XmlEditorConfig that allows tasks to run in parallel and reduce processing times for larger DITA maps.

+You can configure the threshold for asynchronous processing based on the number of references in the DITA map.
+By default, maps with more than 5 references will be created via asynchronous operations, while maps with fewer references will continue using synchronous operations.

 Use the instructions given in [Configuration overrides](download-install-additional-config-override.md#) to create the configuration file.
 In the configuration file, provide the following (property) details to specify number of references in the DITA map template to keep the process synchronous: